Will I be sick a lot after the gastric band operation?

 One of the major advantages of the Gastric Band System is that it can be adjusted.
 If your illness requires you to eat more, the lap band can be loosened by removing saline from it.
 When you have recovered from your illness and want to lose weight again, the gastric band can be tightened by increasing the amount of saline.
 If the band cannot be loosened enough, it may have to be removed.

 What about pregnancy?

 Becoming pregnant can be easier as you lose weight.
 Your menstrual cycle may become more regular.
-If you need to eat more while you are pregnant, the band can be loosened.
-After the pregnancy, the band may be made tighter again, and you can resume losing weight.
+If you need to eat more while you are pregnant, the gastric band can be loosened.
+After the pregnancy, the band is able to be made tighter again if you wish, and you can resume losing weight.

 Will I need to take vitamin supplements?

 You may.
 It’s possible you may not get enough vitamins from three small meals a day.
 At your regular check-ups, your specialist will evaluate whether you are getting enough vitamin B12, folic acid, and iron.

 What about other medication?

 You should be able to take prescribed medication.
 You may need to use capsules, break big tablets in half or dissolve them in water so they do not get stuck in the stomach and make you sick.
 You should always ask the doctor who prescribes the medication about this.

 What if I go out to eat?